Neha-Bhatia551/LibraryManagementSystem/README.md

 - Get to know about the 12 factors involved in application development.
 - How to use the spring Initializer to implement  [Maven](https://maven.apache.org/download.cgi)  dependencies.
 - Understood Git operations
+- learn about JPA and it's implementation
 - How to compile and run spring application
+- Learn different lombok annotations

 ---